kristinebilgrav/sTELLeR_supplementary/README.md

-# TELLR_supplementary
+# sTELLeR_supplementary
-Contains supplementary scripts used to benchmark TELLR (https://github.com/kristinebilgrav/TELLR)
+Contains supplementary scripts and files used to benchmark sTELLeR (https://github.com/kristinebilgrav/sTELLeR)

+Also containes a small simulated bam file along with TE fasta sequences that can be used for testing.